LuJiansen/dscNanoSeq/README.md

 ### 3. downstream analyses
 [ArchR](https://www.archrproject.com/index.html) is recommeded for downstream analyses.
-> [!CAUTION]
-> ArchR (v1.0.1) should be used to create arrow files for each sequencing library due to its compatibility to long fragment length of dscNanoATAC/dscNanoCUT data (In the newer version, fragments longer than 1000 bp will be discarded)

 For allele-specific peaks analysie, please refer to [dscNanoSeq_haplotype_phasing.smk](pipeline/dscNanoSeq_haplotype_phasing.smk)

 For co-accessibility analysis, please refer to [dscNanoSeq_coaccessibility.smk](pipeline/dscNanoSeq_coaccessibility.smk)